Gracie Otto: Directing

 Otto directed the whole series of Ladies in Black, an Australian television drama series based on the novel The Women in Black by Madeleine St John and second adaptation after the 2018 film, Ladies in Black.
 It aired on ABC on 16 June 2024, starring Debi Mazar.

-In 2025, Otto’s third feature documentary Otto by Otto won the AACTA Award for Best Feature Length Documentary.
-Interviewees include Neil Armfield, Gillian Armstrong, Ray Lawrence, Cate Blanchett, Baz Luhrmann, John Bell and Miranda Otto.
-The movie was made with finance from Screen Australia.
-The film played at the 71st Sydney Film Festival and then on Stan.
-The Guardian called it "an emotionally rich film that truly could not have been made by anybody else.
-It is filled, like Otto’s performances, with light and shade."
+In 2025, Otto’s third feature documentary, Otto by Otto, won the AACTA Award for Best Feature Length Documentary.
+Interviewees include Neil Armfield, Gillian Armstrong, Ray Lawrence, Cate Blanchett, Baz Luhrmann, John Bell, and Miranda Otto.